 I’ve recently received a number of emails asking about food storage and also about ideas for pantry recipes.
-With the Covid-19 virus circulating, many of us (understandably) fear quarantines or interruptions in the food supply chain and as a result, have emergency food preparedness on our minds.
-So in light of this, I’ve rounded up a list of recipes that rely mainly on pantry ingredients (some are my recipes and some from other sources).
+Whether it’s to save some money, or in case of emergency, many of us (understandably) have food preparedness on our minds these days.
+So in light of this, I’ve rounded up a list of easy and frugal recipes that rely mainly on pantry ingredients and food storage.
 My hope is that this list will be helpful not just for emergencies, but for other times when you want to cook from your home food storage.
-(After all, when you have your pantry all stocked, it makes sense to actually cook with ingredients from it on a regular basis.)
+(Because when you have your pantry all stocked, it makes sense to actually cook with ingredients from it on a regular basis.)

 But before I get to the recipes, I just want to say a few words about emergency preparedness and pantry food storage.
 Keep calm and be prepared is my motto.
 I have always been someone who likes to keep a stocked pantry and freezer because there are many uncertainties in life and you just never know.
-A pandemic is not the only reason to be prepared.
-There are also unexpected job losses, natural disasters (I’ve lived through several hurricanes), snowstorms, unexpected expenses that take a toll on the finances, or maybe the flu that keeps you housebound for a few days.
-In any case, having some extra food on hand is never a bad idea.
+There are so many reasons to be prepared.
+Not only pandemics, but also more everyday reasons like unexpected job losses, natural disasters (I’ve lived through several hurricanes), snowstorms, unexpected expenses that take a toll on the finances, or any illness that keeps you housebound for a few days.
+It’s my belief that having some extra food on hand is never a bad idea.
 (And please don’t forget to have extra food for your pets!)

 So What is a Pantry Recipe?